dvfs/WiFiClock/README.md

 Full project details can be found here : https://hackaday.io/project/175515-wifi-clock

-This page only show details about code.
+This page only shows details about code.

 Schematic :